mine-man3000/DiscordBot/README.md

 }
 ```

 client and guild are only used in deploy-commands.js, they are so you can add, remove, or update slash commands in the given server.

-if you add, remove, or update slash commands in deploy-commands.js, run ``node deploy-commands.js`` and it will update it all.
+If you add, remove, or update slash commands in deploy-commands.js, run ``node deploy-commands.js`` and it will update it all.